 - INTEGRATED LEARNING- a great emphasis is placed on integrating other disciplines through music, as well as with the classroom teacher whenever possible.

 - LEARNING STYLES are a class focus, and games and manipulatives are used in class.

 At Van Cortlandtville, Karl Orff’s pedagogy is followed.
-It provides a positive learning environment involving the whole child through his/her experiencing song, language, recorder, barred instruments, drums, small percussion, movement, speech and dance.
-Self-esteem, confidence, community and a cooperative and collaborative spirit are fostered by this approach to music learning.
+It provides a positive learning environment involving the whole child through his/her experience of song, language, recorder, barred instruments, drums, small percussion, movement, speech, and dance.
+Self-esteem, confidence, community, and a cooperative and collaborative spirit are fostered by this approach to music learning.

 Beginning in fourth grade, students have the opportunity to join a performing group.
 We offer fourth graders chorus, fifth grade students have chorus and also either band or orchestra from which to choose.

 We have two evening concerts per year.
 The Winter Concert is chorus only, due to the fact that the band and orchestra students have just begun their studies.
 In the Spring, the band and orchestra join the chorus in a combined concert experience.
 Many of the chorus members also play recorder, drums, and/or Orff instruments in the concerts.
 Many fifth grade students are in chorus and band or orchestra.